LightTable/LightTable/doc/developer-install.md

  - ["mkdir: cannot create directory" error running branch build on Windows 7 · Issue #1918 · LightTable/LightTable](https://github.com/LightTable/LightTable/issues/1918)

+In order to rebrand a build's resulting executable with the Light Table icon, you will need rcedit on your path.
+If rcedit is not found, it will maintain GitHub's Electron branding.
+There is a [pre-built release of rcedit](https://github.com/electron/rcedit/releases) on GitHub.

 ### Linux

 To run electron on Linux you need to have libgconf-2.so.4 installed.